Top Ten Disney Animated Films

 The worst thing I can say about this movie?
 When Pocahontas dives off a cliff, Disney really should have put up a disclaimer reading "Do Not Attempt" on the screen.

 The Virginia Company - Pocahontas

-7. The Fox and the Hound
+7. The Fox & The Hound

-One of the few older movies I chose for this list, and also one of the few that doesn't have a female protagonist.
+One of the few older movies I chose, and also one of the few that doesn't have a female protagonist.
 Fox and the Hound is a story of inter-species friendship between Todd, a baby fox who is rescued by a kind old widow, and Copper, a puppy one of the widow's neighbors, Amos, intends to turn into a mean hunting dog.
 The conflict presented by their friendship is apparent right from the start, but the two persist in sneaking around to see each other anyway.

-However, when Copper goes out on his first hunting trip, he does become a successful hunting dog, even getting the right to displace the older hunting dog, Chief, in the front seat of Amos' truck.
+When Copper goes out on his first hunting trip, he does become a successful hunting dog, even getting the right to displace the older hunting dog, Chief, in the front seat of Amos' truck.
 They realize that it can't be like it was in happier times when they were younger.
 And, in a heart-wrenching scene I can't to this day watch without crying, Todd is released by the widow into the wild, a decision she sees as being for Todd's own good once Amos decides he has a personal vendetta against the fox.